The Fashion Week Report

 Details

-A Return to Origin
+The Return to Form

 There’s a certain quiet that follows noise — the kind that feels like recalibration, like someone turned the volume down after years of distortion.
 That’s what Pierpaolo Piccioli’s debut at Balenciaga felt like.
 After a decade defined by exaggeration, irony, and spectacle, his first collection arrived with a kind of steadiness we didn’t know we were missing.